bvucode/crosvm-on-android/README.md

 ping 8.8.8.8 work but network cant

-Solution: enable hotspot on android
+Solution: enable hotspot on android and correct date

 ping 8.8.8.8 Network is unreachable